 The rain began a little after midnight, a bit earlier than the weather forecast had predicted, then stopped a little after 2 am, giving us a short reprieve before the main storm.
 At 3 am, the rain returned, bringing thunder and lightning.
 Over the next two hours, the thunder and lightning was bright, loud, and occasionally very close.

 Out tent held up fairly well.
 A somewhat constant wind blew, pushing one side of the tent’s rainfly against the tent body, which let condensation leak into the tent.
-A tiny pinhole leaks in the roof created a very slow drip that hit CareFree right on the tip of her nose.
+A tiny pinhole leak in the roof created a very slow drip that hit CareFree right on the tip of her nose.
 (That was easily remedied by putting a small towel on top of the tent body, under the rainfly.)
 Over the course of the night, though, we stayed mostly dry, with the occasional strong gust of wind blowing what felt like fine mists of rain into the tent.
 The tent’s floor was a bit damp; it was unclear if it was a leak somewhere, or just all the moisture collecting.
 Either way, we were dry.

 It was still raining in the morning when we finally broke camp, which took longer than usual since we tried to do as much packing as possible from inside the tent.
 Eventually, though, we had to go out and brave the rain.